 -

-Common Scenarios That Justify Contingency Use
+Common Scenarios That Trigger Contingency Use

-Owner contingency may cover:
+Owner contingency often covers:

 - Scope changes needed to meet evolving specifications